 The combination of high quality commanders and units will create powerful effects on the battlefield.
 On the other hand, placing levy and militia in the command of a nincompoop is likely to result in a short-lived battlefield performance.

-In addition to their CQ, each commander in the game is assigned an Initiative Level (IL) rated on a scale of 2 (worst) to 5 (best).
-This represents the ability of the commander to react to events and issue orders to nearby units.
-In many cases the IL will be the same as the CQ, but this can be varied in a scenario to reflect the number of units commanded and the individual personality of the commander.
+In addition to their CQ, each commander in the game is assigned an Activty Rating (AR) rated on a scale of 2 (worst) to 5 (best).
+This represents the ability of the commander to react to events and issue direct orders to nearby units.
+In many cases the AR will be the same as the CQ, but this can be varied in a scenario to reflect the number of units commanded and the individual personality of the commander.

 Density